volopasse/Ramblings-of-a-hackintosher/Post-Install.md

 If you're still experiencing USB 3.0/3.1 conflicts

 NOTE: all these steps should be taken in combination with having the [USBInjectAll](https://github.com/RehabMan/OS-X-USB-Inject-All) kext.

+## Step 5 - Install graphics drivers
+If you're using an AMD GPU you can skip this step.